TurtlewareAU/homelab-docs/Homelab/Ansible/Bind/Bind9 Setup - Terraform VM Clone.md

 `memory      = 2048` sets the vm memory (2 - GiB)
 `ipconfig0   = "gw=10.0.44.1,ip=10.0.44.33/24"` sets the gateway and static IP address for the virtual machine.

-Information about the VGA section.
-This section sets the display output for Proxmox, due to the cloud image output not match
+#### Information about the VGA section.
+This section sets the display output for Proxmox, due to the cloud image output not matching Proxmox implementation.

+`type = "serial0"` sets the vga display to the serial0 output.